-- Bitumastic Paints are also used for water-proofing foundations below the ground level since it protects against contaminants and there will not be any odor once it got dried.
-Black Bitumastic Paint uses in water tanks has the drawback, that it cannot be used in drinking-water tanks.
+- Bitumastic Paints are also used for waterproofing foundations below the ground level since it protects against contaminants, and there will not be any odor once it gets dried.
+Black Bitumastic Paint used in water tanks has the drawback that it cannot be used in drinking-water tanks.

-- Bitumastic Paints are also used in the process of sealing up wooden porous surfaces.
-Even it plays an excellent role in adding a layer of waterproofing in the wooden-plyboards.
+- Bitumastic Paints are also used to seal up wooden porous surfaces.
+Even it plays an excellent role in adding a layer of waterproofing to the wooden plyboards.

-- Bitumastic Paints when mixed with other materials like roofing products enable it to plug_up a hole, and seal any surface cracks too.
+- When mixed with other materials like roofing products, Bitumastic Paints enable it to plug_up a hole and seal any surface cracks.

 Bitumastic Paint: How to Apply It?

-Let us read further, about how to apply Bitumastic Paint.
-Before you start applying the Bitumastic Paint, make sure that your eyes and skins are properly protected, and if it is an indoor place, ventilate the area as much as possible.
+Let us read further about how to apply Bitumastic Paint.
+Before applying the Bitumastic Paint, ensure that your eyes and skin are properly protected, and if it is an indoor place, ventilate the area as much as possible.
 The steps are as follows:

 Apply Thinner for Galvanized surfaces

-If it is a galvanized surface, then with the help of etch-primer just rough it up the surface and wire brush to enable the paint to stick properly.
-Next, for a better result, apply an anti_corrossive primer in the surface first.
-Next, within the next few hours, after completely dried, apply Anti Corrosive Bitumastic Paint for a good result.
+If it is a galvanized surface, then with the help of an etch-primer, just rough it up the surface and wire brush to enable the paint to stick properly.
+Next, apply an anti_corrossive primer to the surface for a better result.
+Next, after completely drying within the next few hours, apply Anti Corrosive Bitumastic Paint for a good result.

 Applying Bitumastic Paint

-If the surface area contains numerous porous, thin the Bitumastic Paint about 20% to enable the paint to penetrate through the pores and protect the top surface of the material.
-Next, you can start applying the paint using conventional methods or using a brush.
+Suppose the surface area contains numerous porous, thin Bitumastic Paint of about 20% to enable the paint to penetrate through the pores and protect the top surface of the material.
+Next, you can apply the paint using conventional methods or a brush.
 Whichever method is used to apply the paint, it is mandatory to apply a topcoat with more Bitumastic Paint after 24 hours.

 Apply Second coat